 Now, thanks to our good pal, science, we know just how unhealthy concussions can be.
 And yet I still hear arguments that go like this, "NFL players need to stop acting like wimps.
 They know what a concussion is and they get paid too much money to start whining when they develop chronic traumatic encephalopathy."
 (I've just employed a strawman argument, which is bad writing.
 But, just like Loretta Lynn in a cornfield, I stand by my strawman.)

 I can't think of a single thing about that argument that holds merit.
 Unless, of course, you consider If you get paid a lot of money, then you shouldn't be a wimp to be a valid point of debate, which it isn't.

 Certainly, all football players know that they're going to bang their heads.
 But do they understand the true consequences of all that headbanging?
 Way back when, in the distant year of 2010, who knew that linemen could develop CTE simply due to an accumulation of micro-concussions that occur on play after play?
-The NFL did and yet they denied it.
+The NFL did.
+(For evidence, the documentary League of Denial is a good place to start.) and yet they denied it.
 In doing so, they deceived their players (and fans).
 Give the NFL credit, at least they had a sound argument.
 If players (and fans) were to understand the consequences of concussions, they might stop playing (and watching), and that would slow down the river of money.